BlankOn/irgsh-go/README.md

 <img src="utils/assets/irgsh-flow.png">

-### Setup
+### Initial setup

 Please refer to `/etc/irgsh/config.yml` for available preferences.

-We may need more than one `irgsh-builder`, depends on our available resources.
-Before going to run any of these, you need to prepare your GPG key for signing purpose and set it into `/etc/irgsh/config.yml` (see `GPG-EN.md`).
 Running the chief is quite simple as starting the service with `/etc/init.d/irgsh-chief start`, as well for `irgsh-builder` and `irgsh-repo`.
-For `irgsh-builder` and `irgsh-repo`, we need to initialize them first.
+For `irgsh-builder` and `irgsh-repo`, we need to initialize them first on behalf of `irgsh` user.

 #### Builder